 Research Project (12 months)

 Infectious Disease (1 month)

 Internal Medicine (1 month)

 Pharmacy Administration (1 month)

 Additional rotations outside of the above-mentioned will be authorized on a case-by-case basis based on the learning opportunity, including potential Duke and/or UNC affiliated experiences

 The resident is expected to assist with precepting PGY1 residents on their geriatric clinical rotation.
-The resident will also serve as an instructor in the Pharmacy Skills Laboratory at the UNC Eshelman School of Pharmacy during the fall semester, when available.
+The resident will also serve as an instructor in the Pharmacy Skills Laboratory at the UNC Eshelman School of Pharmacy during the fall and/or spring semesters, when available.
 The resident will assist in teaching Duke University School of Medicine geriatric medicine fellows’ principles of geriatric pharmacotherapy and have numerous teaching opportunities incorporated within rotational experiences.

 Geriatric Conferences and Education Opportunities